-6 Money Topics to Discuss:
+6 Money Topics To Discuss

 Areas like budgets, saving, and debt are closely related as they should be largely influenced by your goals.
-Talk to your partner about what you would like to accomplish and where you would like to be in 5 years or 20 years.
+Talk to your partner about what you would like to accomplish and where you would like to be in five years or 20 years.
 Are there goals you can work on together?
 Would you like to buy a home, travel, or prepare for a baby?
 You decide.

 Take advantage of free financial education from our partner, BALANCE.
 From confidential coaching to videos and articles, get the resources you need to help with your fiscal matters.